IronLu233/fileheader-pro/README.md

 # Fileheader Pro
 Fileheader VSCode extension with out-of-box and full customizable
 ## Features

-- Full customizable fileheader, You can write your owns programmable.
+- Full customizable.
+Write your own template **with javascript logic**
-- Auto add file header when create new file.
+- Auto add file header when create new file. **No need to add file header manually**
-- Auto update fileheader when necessary
+- Auto update file header when save file
-- Support get file info from Git, other VCS coming soon(SVN, Mercury)
+- Support get info from Git

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Extension Settings
 > TBD